Erectile Dysfunction (ED, Impotence) (cont.)

 Erectile dysfunction can occur if one or more of these requirements are not met.
 The following are causes of erectile dysfunction, and many men have more than one potential cause:

 - Aging: There are two reasons why older men are more likely to experience erectile dysfunction than younger men.
 First, older men are more likely to develop diseases (such as heart attacks, angina, cardiovascular disease, strokes, diabetes mellitus, and high blood pressure) that are associated with erectile dysfunction.
 Second, the aging process alone can cause erectile dysfunction in some men, primarily by decreasing the compliance of the tissues in the corpora cavernosa, although it has been suggested, but not proven, that there is also decreased production of nitric oxide in the nerves that supply the corporal smooth muscle within the penis.

 - Diabetes mellitus: Erectile dysfunction tends to develop 10-15 years earlier in diabetic men than among nondiabetic men.
 In a population study of men with type I diabetes for more than 10 years, erectile dysfunction was reported by 55% of men 50 to 60 years of age.
 The increased risk of erectile dysfunction among men with diabetes mellitus may be due to the earlier onset and greater severity of atherosclerosis that narrows the arteries and thereby reduces the delivery of blood to the penis.
 When insufficient blood is delivered to the penis, it is not possible to achieve an erection.
 Diabetes mellitus also causes erectile dysfunction by damaging both sensory and autonomic nerves, a condition called diabetic neuropathy.
-Smoking cigarettes, obesity, poor control of blood glucose levels, and having diabetes mellitus for a long time further increase the risk of erectile dysfunction in diabetes.
+Smoking cigarettes, obesity, poor control of blood glucose levels, and having diabetes mellitus for a long time further increase the risk of erectile dysfunction in people with diabetes.
 In addition to atherosclerosis and/or neuropathy causing ED in diabetes, many men with diabetes also develop a myopathy (muscle disease) as their cause of ED in which the compliance of the muscles in the corpora cavernosa is decreased, and clinically this presents as an inability to maintain the erection.